isomerpages/moe-nyjc-ecg/_higher-education/Overseas University Admissions/Applying to US Universities.md

 <h6>Important notes</h6>
 <ul>
 <li>
-<p>Please download and read the Student Guide to US Applications before you
+<p>Please download and read the Student Guide to US Applications from the
-set up your Common App account.
+ECG Repository in our College Portal before you set up your Common App account.
 There are important instructions and internal deadlines that you have to follow.</p>
 </li>
 <li>
 <p>Every year, there will be a US Application Briefing held at the start